 Au $35/half hour

-Bronwyn also teaches the clarinet and recorder from her home studio in Katoomba and is the founder of the Blue Mountains Recorder Consort.
+Bronwyn also teaches the clarinet, having obtained her Bachelor of Music Degree in clarinet performance with Distinction, and recorder from her home studio in Katoomba and is the founder of the Blue Mountains Recorder Consort.

 Please contact Bronwyn for more information.